griptape-ai/griptape-docs/docs/griptape-tools/official-tools/variation-image-generation-client.md

 # VariationImageGenerationEngine

-This tool allows LLMs to generate variations of an input image from a text prompt.
+This Tool allows LLMs to generate variations of an input image from a text prompt.
+The input image can be provided either by its filepath or by its [Task Memory](../../griptape-framework/tools/task-memory.md) reference.

 ```python
 from griptape.structures import Agent